alexholcombe/twoWords/README.md

 # twoWords
 Psychopy experiment involving report of two simultaneously-presented words

+Originally created for Word Thrills and Experiment Skills.

 Does RSVP, and flashes one really large circle around both streams.

 You provide it with a list of words/strings, and it independently samples from them to create the two streams.